fplab/ui-for-pl/src/program-editors.rst

   They conducted qualitative interviews with eight developers with varying amounts of experience.
 Significant findings are summarized below:

-  1. All particpants relied heavily on screen readers.
+  1. All participants relied heavily on screen readers.
 Two participants noted that braille displays were useful for matching parenthesis.
 A wide range of IDEs were used.
 Debuggers were rarely used.
-  2. Participants relied heavily on documentation and keywords to understnad code structure.
+  2. Participants relied heavily on documentation and keywords to understand code structure.
 Participants often also used temporary text files to save variable names or quickly edit single blocks.
   3. Participants reported mixed success communicating with coworkers using visual diagrams; some translated them to text, while others reported that complex diagrams were often too abstract and were inaccessible.
   4. Generally, participants noted difficulty with tasks that have a visual component, and also finding math formulas and research online.